 - Check if the system has recorded several calls accurately.

-- Check if the plan selected by the customer reflects in the billing system.
+- Check if the plan selected by the customer is reflected in the billing system.

 - Check if the plan upgraded is selected by customer data in the system.